naomiHauret/superwalk/apps/smart-contracts/README.md

 - `GameItemCreated`: Emitted when a new game item is created.
 - `PlayerJoined`: Emitted when a player joins the competition.
 - `StepsCountReported`: Emitted when a player's steps are reported.
-- `PerformActionRequested`: Emitted when a player requests to perform an action.
+- `IntentAction`: Emitted when a player requests to perform an action.
+- `BribeSent`: Emitted when a bribe is sent from one player to another.
+- `ItemUsed`: Emitted when a player uses an item.
+- `IntentPickItem`: Emitted when a player requests to pick an item.
+- `ItemPicked`: Emitted when a player successfully picks a random item.
 - `ScoreUpdated`: Emitted when a player's score is updated.
 - `TurnEnded`: Emitted when a turn ends.
-- `BribeSent`: Emitted when a bribe is sent from one player to another.
-- `ItemPicked`: Emitted when a player successfully picks a random item.
-- `ItemUsed`: Emitted when a player uses an item.
-- `ItemPickRequested`: Emitted when a player requests to pick an item.

 ---